Include peers and siblings strategy

-How you speak to the AAC user can have a significant impact on how they experience the interaction.
+How you speak to the AAC user can significantly impact how they experience the interaction.

 Constant questioning can increase anxiety and make the interaction less pleasant!

-You should use comments and statements to model language.
+It would help if you used comments and statements to model language.
 Choose words to create a comfortable, appealing interaction.
-You can talk about the same things, but you have to say them a little differently.
+You can talk about the same things, but you have to say them a bit differently.

 Repetition with variety